nicholasgower/PlanetsLib/README.md

         * `distance` — Number: orbital distance from parent
         * `orientation` — Number: orbital angle from parent (0-1).
 Note that orientation is absolute, not relative to the parent's orientation.
         * `sprite` — Object: Sprite for the orbit, centered on its parent
+            * `lib/orbit_graphic_generator.py` contains a Python script that generates orbit sprites. `generate_orbit(distance, output_file, mod_name)`, `distance` being the same as your orbital distance.
+After generating your sprite, the script will print a block of lua code that imports your sprite with proper scaling.
+Orbit sprites should be scaled at 0.25 to ensure that no pixels are visible, even on 4K displays.
     * `sprite_only` — Boolean (optional): If true, this prototype will be removed in `data-final-fixes` and replaced by its sprites on the starmap (unless neither `starmap_icon`, `starmap_icons` nor an orbit sprite are defined, in which case nothing will show).
         * This is useful for constructing stars and other locations that should not have a space platform 'docking ring'.
     * Other valid `planet` or `space-location` prototype fields